Optimal convergence rates in trace distance and relative entropy for the quantum central limit theorem: Introduction

-The quantum CLT proposed by Cushen and Hudson was initially expressed in terms of convergence in the weak operator topology, which corresponds to pointwise convergence of the associated quantum characteristic functions.
+This quantum CLT was initially expressed in terms of convergence in the weak operator topology of the Canonical Commutation Relations (CCR) algebra, which corresponds to pointwise convergence of the associated quantum characteristic functions.
 For quantum states, this topology coincides with the one induced by the trace distance (see~\cite[Section 3]{CRLimitTheorem} and ~\cite[Lemma 4]{lami_all_2018}).
 However, this theorem does not provide any bounds on the rate of convergence.

+It is worth mentioning that the setting of Cushen and Hudson fits into the abstract algebraic CLT of Giri and von Waldenfels~\cite{giri1978algebraic}, which establishes the convergence of moments for general non-commutative $*$-algebras.
+Here, we work in the more specific CCR algebra in the framework of Cushen and Hudson because their theorem concerns convergence of the states themselves, and therefore has a genuine analytic structure.
+This analytic structure is essential for obtaining quantitative bounds in trace distance and relative entropy, which is the focus of this work.
+We emphasize that such quantitative bounds are not implied solely by the convergence of moments that is established in~\cite{giri1978algebraic}.
+Therefore, the Cushen--Hudson framework is not only operationally relevant as discussed above, but also the appropriate setting for establishing quantitative convergence bounds.